Data Synchronization

 Sync without a mount point

-For data migrations that involve JuiceFS, it's recommended use the jfs://
+For data synchronization that involves JuiceFS, it is recommended to use the jfs://

-protocol, rather than mount JuiceFS and access its local directory, which bypasses the FUSE mount point and access JuiceFS directly.
-This process still requires the client configuration file, you should prepare in advance using juicefs auth
+protocol instead of mounting JuiceFS and accessing its local directory.
+This approach bypasses the FUSE mount point and accesses JuiceFS directly.
+This process still requires the client configuration file.
+You should prepare it in advance using juicefs auth

 .
-Under large scale scenarios, bypassing FUSE can save precious resources and increase performance.
-When using jfs://
+In large-scale scenarios, bypassing the FUSE mount point can save precious resources and improve data synchronization performance.
+When using the jfs://

-protocol, you can pass in parameters of juicefs mount
+protocol, you can pass mounting parameters from juicefs mount

 , --max-uploads